 “I didn’t think I could ever be part of the majority, not realizing that I could actually make up the majority,” said Chloe Lee, a senior who attended a Youth Voters event earlier this year.
 “I could be one of the voices in the majority, but I hadn’t thought about it like that because I grew up in Whitestone and Flushing, where I was used to different perspectives.”

-Many teens use social media to express their opinions, including who they’re supporting and why.
-For young, newly eligible voters, this can make researching elections challenging, as everyone’s opinions can overwhelm the information they need to make their own informed decisions.
+Many teens use social media to express their political opinions, openly sharing who they support and why.
+However, for young, newly eligible voters, this flood of opinions can make researching elections overwhelming, drowning out the unbiased information they need to form their own judgments.

 “I feel like social media has made a big impact on everyone’s opinion of the election.
 I think certain people have supported one side a little too much and have tried to bring down the other candidate in a very negative way, and I don’t agree with that,” said Anastasia Angelopoulou, a senior who is eligible to vote.
 “That’s also one of the reasons I don’t want to vote—I don’t know if what’s coming out is true or not.”